Dual Use Research of Concern

 ORP staff can help you understand what compliance reviews and approvals are needed for your research.
 For more information on DURC and IRE review, contact us at ORP-Biosafety@psu.edu.

 Before research can begin, researchers must ensure that they, and all the personnel involved in the research, have received education and training regarding DURC.
-At this time, DURC training can be accomplished by reviewing and understanding the following slides prepared by the Program on Biosecurity and Biosafety Policy at NIH: http://absaconference.org/absaconfwp/wp-content/uploads/2014/06/III-1-Harris-1100.pdf.
+The ORP offers DURC training online through the CITI Program, and the ORP is automatically notified when someone has completed the training.